kosmonowt/food-koop/README.md

 ### 2015-05-29
 * Fixed Issue where members without "Starteinlage" and without any ledger balance were getting a fatal error.
 * Fixed Issue when running command *tasks:create* Show error message when no task is assigned.
+* Fixed Issue with route.
+Now can configure the javascript routing prefix in start/global.php

 ### 2015-05-21
 * Bugfixes on Migration (can now be performed perfectly including migration of old table data).